-The Office of Student Services and Admissions is responsible for admissions, recruitment, retention, securing financial services, student health insurance, records, tracking of outcome data, and counseling for veterinary medical students.
+The Office of Student Services and Admissions is responsible for admissions, recruitment, retention, securing financial services, student health insurance, records, tracking of outcome data, providing academic support, and counseling for veterinary medical students.
 In addition, the Office is a center of campus life and oversees all student activities, student government functions, student clubs, the student representative program and all other non-academic student-life issues.
-The Office of Student Services and Admission is overseen by the Associate Dean of Student Services and Admissions and is housed on the 3rd floor of Math and Science Building and will be housed on the 2nd floor of the new Veterinary Medical Education Building.
+The Office of Student Services and Admissions is overseen by the Associate Dean of Students and is currently housed on the 3rd floor of Math and Science Building and the 3rd floor of the DCOM building.